 During this time, teachers are offered a broad-based variety of professional growth opportunities in curriculum, technology, teaching strategies, and methodologies.
 The school uses the teaching strategies developed by Marzano and Kagan and teachers are offered training in the techniques.
 Additionally, as needed teachers are trained in the Fred Jones strategies.
 District teams in math and English were developed in the fall semester to prepare for the common core standards and to build common core units.
 In addition, numerous common core professional development workshops have been given to staff to ease the transition from the California Standards to the new common core standards.
 English and math department members have extensively worked on advanced common core training, building common finals and adjusting pacing guides.
 The science department has worked on creating a new course sequence and establishing a smooth transition to the new Science standards.
+During the 2017 and 2018 school years, the Social Science department has worked on updating pacing guides and creating common formative assessments.

-For additional support in their profession, teachers may enlist the services of the district's Beginning Teacher Support and Assessment (BTSA) facilitator and/or the Peer Assistance and Review (PAR) program.
+For additional support in their profession, teachers may enlist the services of the district's Teacher Induction Program facilitator and/or the IMPACT program.
 Informal lunch meetings are conducted monthly between Administrators and new teachers to discuss school issues and teacher concerns.

-FY 2015-16 Teacher and Administrative Salaries
+FY 2016-17 Teacher and Administrative Salaries

 Category District Amount State Average for Districts In Same Category

-Beginning Teacher Salary \$49,392 \$48,522
+Beginning Teacher Salary \$41,732 \$49,512

-Mid-Range Teacher Salary \$74,604 \$75,065
+Mid-Range Teacher Salary \$76,842 \$77,880

-Highest Teacher Salary \$90,811 \$94,688
+Highest Teacher Salary \$99,231 \$96,387

-Average Principal Salary (ES) \$151,564 \$119,876
+Average Principal Salary (ES) \$152,356 \$123,139

-Average Principal Salary (MS) \$153,951 \$126,749
+Average Principal Salary (MS) \$154,641 \$129,919

-Average Principal Salary (HS) \$164,505 \$135,830
+Average Principal Salary (HS) \$167,189 \$140,111

-Superintendent Salary \$226,527 \$232,390
+Superintendent Salary \$232,323 \$238,324

-Percent of District Budget
+Percent of Percent of District Budget

-Teacher Salaries 32% 37%
+Teacher Salaries 30.0 36.0

-Administrative Salaries 4% 5%
+Administrative Salaries 4.0 5.0